tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 ### 1. Instructor Do: Welcome and Goals (10 mins)

 * Get off to a great start!
-Make sure to welcome students to class (using as many names as you can remember), and cover the goals outlined in today's LP
+Make sure to welcome students to class (using as many names as you can remember), and cover the goals outlined in today's LP.

 ---

 ### 2. Instructor Do: Evolution of Fintech (15 mins)

-* After welcoming students to class, we're going to dive headfirst into a brief history of fintech, and how it has become increasingly relevant of late.
+* After welcoming students to class, we're going to dive head-first into a brief history of fintech, and how it has become increasingly relevant of late.

-* Remind students that although technology in finance isn't know, for the scope of this class we're focused on the more recent developments in the field.
+* Remind students that although technology in finance isn't new, for the scope of this class we're focused on the more recent developments in history.

 * Dot-com bubble: The run-up to the early 2000's dot-com bubble can be characterized as having three main features that are helpful to understanding today's environement:

     * Lots of free-flowing capital - Speaks for itsself.
 Investors were throwing money around due to a reduction in the capital gains tax (Taxpayer Relief Act of 1997)

-    * Rise in tech talent - The bubble in capital also
+    * Rise in tech talent - The bubble in capital also had the effect of freeing up many talented developers when companies went through the process of dissolution.

     * Lack of regulation of tech - the rise of services like Napster and LimeWire proved that technology was finally getting to the point that it _far_ outpaced regulatory agencies' ability to understand what they were and how to fairly regulate them.

     * When the dust cleared, some of the brands you recognize today had weathered the storm: Paypal,

-* Great Recession
-* 07 - 18/19: company breakouts
+* Great Recession: In the following years, tech companies - especially web comapnies -  began to grow in size as the economy recovered.
+However, 2007 as you may well know marked the beginnings of the Great Recession due to the collapsing real estate bubble.

+    * Rise of mobile phones - 2007 also marked the launching of what is unequivocally one of the most influential advancements in recent history: the modern smartphone.
+Specifically the iPhone in 2007, with the first Android later the following year.
+Smartphones severely incerased the demand for talented programmers in both mobile and web development.
+They also changed our ability to _access_ information in quickly.
+Companies found themselves needing apps not because they wanted to be trendy, but because their clients would not interface with their products and services without the ability to do so while not at a computer.
+In some foreign markets, there are more people with smartphones than laptops, tablets, and desktops; meaning that if a service isn't available on an app, the service doesn't exist in the user's world.

+    * Millenials - The aughts and early teens additionally saw the generation known as millenials coming of age as income-earners and investors.
+Millenials already outnumber any other population group, and that proportion relative to baby boomers and generation x over time.
+In fact, they are projected to outnumber any other population group for quite a few decades to come.
+This means that understanding the needs and feelings of this highly diverse market sector will be important to companies that want to stay relevant.
+A few very important things characterize this generational group:

+        - They have grown up with technology and thus demand internet-connected, user-friendly experiences

+        - They are more likely to take on loans to pay for educational certifications

+        - Their finances are somewhat shaped by a the combined economic effects of the Dot-Com bubble, the Great Recession, and student loans

+        - They are less likely to own homes than previous generations, and tend to marry later in life

+* The Rise of the Data Overlords - beyond the recession, there has been a proliferation in the number of entities utilizing data in increasingly interesting ways.
+As companies continue to grow and seek additional methods to mitigate risk in pursuit of profit, increasing data sources and analytics tools offer a way forward.

+    * As prices for more powerful processors and memory continue to decrease, it has become increasingly feasible to carry out the massive number of calculations required to accomplish machine learning (ML).

+    * The use of machine learning and artificial intelligence - although often misunderstood by the general public as well as many investors - promises to find trends and strategies that humans would be otherwise incapable of finding

+    * Many of the developers from the two last bust cycles are finding new roles in the new startup climate.

 ---